waabaa/BookHarvest/replit.md

 ## Overview

 This is a Flask-based web scraper application designed to extract book information from the CommBooks website (commbooks.com).
 The application provides a dashboard interface for managing scraping jobs, viewing scraped books, and monitoring job progress.
 It scrapes book details including titles, authors, descriptions, reviews, and cover images from the AI book collection pages.
+The system now includes AI-powered lecture plan generation using OpenAI's GPT-4 to create 3-4 session course outlines based on book content.

 ## User Preferences